toothbrush/clitotp/README.md

 # clitotp

+> :warning: **This repo is archived**: It has been superseded by https://github.com/toothbrush/clitotp-go.

 This is a very hacky script to generate TOTPs on the CLI in a way that i understand and can manage.
 It puts the data where i want it, encrypted with GnuPG.
 This will probably not be suitable for your